egemenimre/satmad/docs/coordinates/trajectory.md

 In SatMAD, all trajectories, from aircraft to satellites to entire planets, are represented with the {py:class}`.Trajectory` class.
 It not only keeps the discrete position (and velocity) points in time, it also enables the user to compute interpolated coordinates within these discrete data points.

-The :class:`.Trajectory` class initialised with an Astropy {py:class}`astropy.coordinates.SkyCoord` object to keep these discrete points of the trajectory.
+The {py:class}`.Trajectory` class initialised with an Astropy {py:class}`astropy.coordinates.SkyCoord` object to keep these discrete points of the trajectory.
 These discrete points can be retrieved by the `coord_list` property.
 Once the trajectory is initialised, these points should *not* be changed, as the underlying interpolators will not be updated.
 Note that, the input discrete points should be representing a smooth and continuous trajectory to ensure a reliable and accurate interpolation.
 As such, any quasi-discontinuous motion (such as sharp turns or near-instantaneous increases in velocity) cannot be modeled perfectly and will be "smoothed out".

 Any point (or set of points) in time  can be computed by a direct call to the trajectory object - as long as they are within the discrete data points: